Total TimePrep: 30 min. Bake: 25 min. + standing

 - 1 package (17.3 ounces) frozen puff pastry, thawed

 - Preheat oven to 400°.
 In a large skillet, heat butter over medium heat.
-Add bratwurst and onion; cook and stir 8-10 minutes or until onion is tender.
+Add bratwurst and onion; cook and stir until onion is tender, 8-10 minutes.
 Stir in sauerkraut; cool slightly.

 - In a small bowl, mix sour cream, mustard and 1/2 teaspoon caraway seeds.
 Unfold one sheet of puff pastry.
 Spread with 1/3 cup sour cream mixture to within 1/2 in. of edges.
 Spoon 2-1/2 cups sausage mixture down center of pastry; sprinkle with 1/2 cup each Muenster and cheddar cheeses.